Yoctol/bottender/docs/the-basics-session.md

 };
 ```

-With settings above, the user will get a new session and new [session state](the-basics-session.md#session-state) after inactive for 15 minutes.
+With the above settings, the users get a new session and [state](the-basics-session.md#session-state) after 15 minutes of user inactive.